nikbearbrown/Cancer-Biology-and-Therapeutics/landingPage.md

 **Stop sifting through hundreds of pages.** Start learning with the most comprehensive online cancer textbook that combines the depth of traditional medical knowledge with the power of **personalized AI tutoring**.

 Get instant, contextual answers tailored to your specific questions and knowledge level.

----

-## Intelligent Tutoring vs. Static Text

 Our platform moves beyond static content to deliver a truly **adaptive learning experience**:

 * **Immediate, Personalized Explanations:** Get instant answers, clarifications, and follow-up support that matches your learning pace.
 * **Adaptive Responses:** The AI assesses your knowledge and adjusts its explanations and examples in real-time.